 Production decline due to asset sales

-This is expected to have a significant negative impact on its net liquids production this year.
-The company expects its net crude oil and natural gas liquids production to be around 63 million barrels this year, down from 75 million barrels last year.
-The transaction also lowered its long-term growth potential as it resulted in a reduction of its proved undeveloped hydrocarbon reserves by around 105 million barrels or 12% of the starting figure in 2014.
+This negatively impacted Chesapeake's net liquids production in 2015.
+The company's net crude oil and natural gas liquids production was around 70 million barrels in 2015, down from 75 million barrels in 2014.
+The transaction also lowered its long-term growth potential as it resulted in a reduction of its proved undeveloped hydrocarbon reserves by around 363 million barrels or 60% of the starting figure in 2015.

 It is estimated that a large part of the world's oil reserves have already been discovered.
 Recent statistics have indicated that global consumption has been outpacing reserve additions.
 Peak oil is a commonly used term to describe the point at which world oil output will reach a maximum and decline afterward.

 However, many institutions such as the International Energy Agency (IEA) believe that peak oil will not occur for another 25 years at the very least.
 Many governments across the world are promoting alternative energy measures to ensure that the supply and demand of energy will be met at all times to come.

 How do we get the historical numbers for this chart?